devgateway/geocoder-ie/README.md

 geocoder.sh –c download --publisher=46002 --countries=ALL

 ```
-1. Generate corpora table
+2. Generate corpora table
 ```
 geocoder.sh –c generate

 ```
-2. Go to web interface and open training data manager link
+3. Go to web interface and open training data manager link
-3. Look for sentences that contains your geographical information and flag it as Geography
+4. Look for sentences that contains your geographical information and flag it as Geography
-4. Look for other sentences and flag it as None
+5. Look for other sentences and flag it as None
-5. Train a new classifier
+6. Train a new classifier
 ```
 geocoder.sh -c train -n my_classifier
 ```
-6. Eedit geocoder.ini and change default classifier name
+7. Eedit geocoder.ini and change default classifier name
 ```
 [ie]
 default_classifier= my_classifier
 ```
-7. Geocode your documents
+8. Geocode your documents

+## Geocoding Documents
+  TBD
 ## Geocoding IATI activities
 If a iati xml file is provided as input, the system will geocoded each activity by following the next steps:

-2. Extract activity description
+- Extract activity description
-3. Download all documents tagged with code 02 or 07
+- Download all documents tagged with code 02 or 07
-4. Extract all sentences from documents
+- Extract all sentences from documents
-5. Geocode all sentences
+- Geocode all sentences
-6. Generate a new XML file containing activities and locations information.
+- Generate a new XML file containing activities and locations information.